Lawyers sound the alarm: online scammers massively ruin older Americans

-Although relatively few scammers are specifically targeted at older people, experts say that most criminals expand their age limits when looking for potential victims — it is older people who are at higher risk of becoming victims of these schemes.
+And while relatively few scammers target older people specifically, experts say that most criminals are looking for potential victims - older people are at a higher risk of becoming victims of these schemes.

 FTC data show that people aged 70 and over report much higher losses from such crimes than any other age group.

-“Fraudsters target older people because they can be lonely, willing to listen, and more trusting than young people,” the Association of Certified Fraud Experts said.
+“Scammers target older people because they can be lonely, willing to listen, and more gullible than younger people,” according to the Association of Certified Fraud Experts.